 This becomes particularly critical when one has already inwardly decided to accept the position – be it out of interest or out of “necessity”.
 The price for such a preliminary decision is the concession: whatever the cost.
 Of course, this seldom turns out to be financially positive for the applicant.
 If you have experienced something like this once or maybe even repeatedly, you know how depressing it can be.

 In addition to the pressure to succeed, I have repeatedly noticed that many candidates see themselves in a weaker position when it comes to salary negotiations.
 But why is that?

 In my experience, this results from the candidates’ helplessness, often experienced in previous salary negotiations already.
-This helplessness is caused by the fact that one actually “does not know what to say”.
-In other words, the person cannot come up with enough good arguments to justify the own monetary expectations, nor does he or she have enough arguments at hand to effectively counter those of the other side for a significantly lower salary.
+This helplessness is caused by the fact that they actually “do not know what to say”.
+In other words, they cannot come up with enough good arguments to justify their own monetary expectations, nor do they have enough arguments on hand to effectively counter those of the other side for a significantly lower salary.
 Their undefended impact can quickly become so strong that nothing better comes to mind than to end the unpleasant situation by accepting a rather disappointing salary offer.

 The reason for the lack of confidence of many candidates when it comes to salary negotiations is the combination of the pressure to succeed and their helplessness.
 This hardly allows them to be as successful as they would like and consider possible in principle.
 Do you feel the same way?
 You can change this with a little effort and on the following pages you will learn how. 🙂